rickerp/scalardb-with-microservices/README.md

-# keio-acds-project
+# ScalarDB in a Monolith Architecture

-Advanced Course in Database Systems project integrating ScalarDB with microservices
+This branch represents the first phase of the project, where the idea was to use and implement ScalarDB 3.6.0 with two JDBC databases based on the tutorials available.

 # Prerequisites
 - OpenJDK 8